man writing on paper

 In week 1 of my military training I was told the two roles of Her Majesty’s Armed Forces were to protect the UK’s people, territories, values and interests, and to raise money for charity.

 Also, because military charities only have so much capacity to help, they can’t provide the investigative time to your claim that a lawyer could.
 They may have to instruct a lawyer anyway to help with complex cases.
 Some lawyers may do this for the charity for free, but they won’t be able to do that for everyone, and they may still come in at the last minute, rather than getting to know you and your claim throughout the process.
+Some people may get fantastic help from charities, but I have heard anecdotally that it can be poor.
+I don't blame the charities, I merely raise this so that you don't get unrealistic expectations of having Harvey Specter or James Kavanagh sweep in at tribunal knowing your case inside out.

 Simply put, the GOV.UK website actively encourages you to get advice from charitable organisations.
-That advice is needed because Veterans UK have a reputation, based on real examples, of incompetent and erroneous claims handling and outcomes when handling AFCS claims.
+That advice is needed because Veterans UK have a reputation, based on real examples, of incompetent and erroneous claims handling and outcomes when responding to AFCS claims.
 Veterans UK are willingly costing charities money because they are crap at running the AFCS.
 That’s not OK.

 Paid representatives

-As I mentioned on the home page, I was a lawyer after I left the RAF.
-I trained to be a solicitor and despite also then training in Corporate Law and Family Law, I qualified into the Healthcare Law sector.
 I worked for a law firm that was on the panel of firms used by the NHS Litigation Authority, which became NHS Resolution.
 This is the section of the NHS that deals with clinical negligence cases brought against the NHS.
 So I helped prepare defences to the cases that were not clear cut and needed defending, and I helped settle cases fairly where admissions of negligence were made by the NHS.
 In the page on this site “What is AFCS” I explained the similarities between negligence and the Scheme.

 I still used a solicitor.